-(4) An application must contain a description of the methods that will be used to salvage topsoil, including:

-(a) the width of the construction right-of-way where topsoil will be salvaged;

-(b) the depth to which topsoil would be salvaged;

-(c) the locations where alternative methods of topsoil salvage would be implemented; and

-(d) the methods to be employed to remove coarse rock from surface soils following construction.

-(4) (5) An application must contain a description of the types and sizes of roads needed to build and maintain the facility, an estimate of the road mileage and preliminary road locations required in addition to the right-of-way, if any, in order to construct the facility on the applicant's preferred route or proposed location for an associated pipeline, and an estimate of how much the roads will be used.

-(6) (7) An application must contain a discussion of the proposed and alternative methods of trenched stream crossings, including:

-(a) specification of equipment types $\tau_i$

-(b) estimates of the width and depth of trenching $\tau_i$ and

-(c) estimates of the scour depth supported by a discussion of the methods and calculations used to make the estimates $\cdot$ ; and

-(d) amount of ground disturbance adjacent to stream crossings.
+- (1) through (3) remain the same. - (4) An application must contain a description of the methods that will be used to salvage topsoil, including: - (a) the width of the construction right-of-way where topsoil will be salvaged; - (b) the depth to which topsoil would be salvaged; - (c) the locations where alternative methods of topsoil salvage would be implemented; and - (d) the methods to be employed to remove coarse rock from surface soils following construction. - (4) (5) An application must contain a description of the types and sizes of roads needed to build and maintain the facility, an estimate of the road mileage and preliminary road locations required in addition to the right-of-way, if any, in order to construct the facility on the applicant's preferred route or proposed location for an associated pipeline, and an estimate of how much the roads will be used. - (5) remains the same, but is renumbered (6). - $\frac{(6)}{(7)}$ An application must contain a discussion of the proposed and alternative methods of trenched stream crossings, including: - (a) specification of equipment types; - (b) estimates of the width and depth of trenching; and - (c) estimates of the scour depth supported by a discussion of the methods and calculations used to make the estimates.; and - (d) amount of ground disturbance adjacent to stream crossings.

-(9) (10) An application must contain a description of the reclamation methods that will be used to restore the right-of-way, including a description of the proposed method for segregating topsoils from the remaining excavated material on sidehills and over the ditch, and the measures that will be implemented to address subsidence of soils over the trench after construction is completed.
+- (7) and (8) remain the same, but are renumbered (8) and (9). - (9) (10) An application must contain a description of the reclamation methods that will be used to restore the right-of-way, including a description of the proposed method for segregating topsoils from the remaining excavated material on sidehills and over the ditch-, and the measures that will be implemented to address subsidence of soils over the trench after construction is completed. - (10) remains the same, but is renumbered (11).